koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 ---------------
 <!-- note
-If you are interested in the architecure, please see the slide I've present last year.
+If you are interested in the architecure, please see the slide I presented last year at this link.
 -->

 # Algorithms in React